Knobs -The Punctuation of Pottery

 10:00am – 4:00pm

-The attention will be on the knob of the jar, as this contrib- utes so much to the character of the finished piece.
+Attention will also be given to the design and decoration of the lid of the jar, as this contributes so much to the character of the finished piece.

-As this will be a “summer” session, the keepsake jar will be our goal.
-With this selected subject, we can focus on the container and what can be done with it.
+As this will be a “summer” session, the creation of this keepsake vessel will be our goal, as we consider the personal use to which you may put it.

 Students should bring: